Chevelleboyer/DataStructuresHandbook/queue.md

-myQueue.enqueue(5) #enqueues 5 to the end of the queue myQueue.enqueue(18) #enqueues 18 to the end of the queue myQueue.dequeue() #dequeues 5 from the queue
+myQueue.enqueue(5) #enqueues 5 to the end of the queue myQueue.enqueue(18) #enqueues 18 to the end of the queue myQueue.enqueue(3) #enqueues 3 to the end of the queue myQueue.dequeue() #dequeues 5 from the queue
 ```